Central Broadway: Alpine-Balsam and Civic Area Redevelopment

 Further analysis of the Medical Office Pavilion will occur as part of the Alpine-Balsam Area Plan, allowing the building to be studied relative to the vision of the overall site.
 While the Medical Office Pavilion reuse analysis is forthcoming, the city has performed an analysis on the main hospital building and recommends it not be reused because of challenges in renovating the building itself and constraints it poses to the development of the entire site.
 The next phase of work will be an Area Plan and relevant regulatory changes to implement the community’s vision.
 Area planning provides an opportunity for the community to evaluate and shape its expectations and goals for the desired character, scale, land uses, location of streets, paths, parking, public spaces and public facilities in the area in anticipation of change.

 The Civic Area Master Plan, adopted in June 2015, provides a long-term vision to transform the Civic Area into a unique place that reflects the community’s shared values and diversity.
 While full implementation is expected to take place over the next 10 to 20 years, Phase I - Park at the Core is nearing completion thanks to funding from the Community, Culture and Safety tax initiative in November 2014.
 The next phase of planning work will focus on the East Bookend.
-Throughout the next 18 months, staff anticipates engaging with the community, current tenants and potential future partners to develop a concept level site plan that achieves the vision for the East Bookend as identified in the Civic Area Master Plan.
+From May 2018 to May 2019, staff anticipates engaging with the community, current tenants and potential future partners to develop a concept level site plan that achieves the vision for the East Bookend as identified in the Civic Area Master Plan.

 Council items on Central Broadway topics may be presented together or separately depending on project timelines.